AR-k12code/automated_students/README.md

 Automated_Students
 ==================

+This is the repository for the public version of the Automated_Students project.
+It does not contain any additional scripts besides the required ones to run the project.
+If you're interested in having your district automated with a lot of additional functionality please contact Craig Millsap.

 This project started as an student account automation project using just the basic Clever files.
 However, that turned out to be insufficient.
 So a few modified Cognos reports and queries and this is the final project.
 The reports are located in
 > Cognos > Team Content > Student Management System > _Share Temporarily Between Districts > Gentry > automation